Monday, August 30, 2010

 One afternoon, she stopped by Al's basement where we had been listening to "Cat Scratch Fever" and savoring a Schmidt's.
 She unveiled a new record she had just bought at Zig Zag on Avenue U and East 23rd Street, a record store that doubled as my third, fourth and last class of sophomore year.
 It was by a band called The Pretenders.
 That was the first time I had ever heard "Stop Your Sobbing" and "Kid."
 Such amazing music, and yet I'm sure our reaction was pointlessly offputting.
 That was our specialty.

 She'd show me her new punk singles and tell me about some band she was going to see at CBGBs, like a ticket scalper or drug dealer, trying to complete the transaction before the heat took notice.
-Then, as the front doors opened and the "real people" emerged onto the stoops of East 19th Street, Leslie and I would scatter with that phony non-chalance, pretending as if one had just asked the other for the time.
+Then, as the front doors opened and the starring cast emerged onto the stoops of East 19th Street, Lesley and I would scatter with that phony non-chalance, pretending as if one had just asked the other for the time.
 "Ok then stranger.
 Have a good day now.
 That's right, it's 4:30."

 That night, while The Buzzcocks surely kicked some ass at the Palladium, I sat on a stoop and most likely listened to "Cat Scratch Fever," while someone most likely teased me about something.